-Here’s how to find the exact URL of an image:
+Here’s how to find the URL of an image for image removal requests:

 - Right-click the image and select Copy Link Address.
 Do not left-click the image first.
 (The URL should be something like this: https://www.google.com/imgres?imgurl=https....)

 - Paste the URL into a file or document, so it’s available when you use the URL removal tool.

 - Find any additional URLs for the same image; an image can be hosted at multiple URLs on the same site, or on different sites.
 To find additional copies of an image:

 - Right-click an image in search results and choose Search Google for Image

 - Click Find other sizes of this image: All sizes to get a page with all sizes